Teoroo-CMC/PiNNwall/docs/usage.md

 Executing produces:

+- *pinnwall.out* - text file containing the parameters used for this run
 - *hessian_matrix.inpt* - charge response kernel file to be used by Metalwalls
-- *pinnwall.out* - text file containing the parameters used for this run
+- *runtime_{method_name}.inpt* - an updated version of the provided *runtime.inpt* file, which contains Gaussian width parameters that are consistent with those used when predicting the Hessian matrix

 ## Simulating with Metalwalls